Skip to main content

 3. Give precedence to hostname: Check this option to give precedence to the discovered hostname in the network device discovery.

-4. Delete older mac association after: To keep your mac addresses and switch port connectivity up to date, leave this at "0".
-This will delete all stale MAC addresses not discovered on the switch port anymore.
-Otherwise, you can choose the number of days after you want to delete the stale MAC association with a switch port.
+4. Delete older mac association after: To keep your MAC addresses and switch port connectivity up to date, leave this at "0".
+This deletes all stale MAC addresses not discovered on the switch port anymore.
+Otherwise, you can choose the number of days after which to delete the stale MAC association with a switch port.

 5. Discovered port types to ignore: You might not want to see certain port types in your switch port list.
-Here you can choose what port types to ignore.
+Choose what port types to ignore.
 For the first time:

 • If you want to ignore specific port types, you must manually delete the corresponding switch ports.
 You can filter by discovered type under IPAM > Switch Ports.

-• Add the ports to ignore list on the discovery page
+• Add the ports to the ignore list on the discovery page.

 6. Discovered port types not to count: Similar to above.
-This will still bring the ports in, excluding selected port types from the count.
+This still brings the ports in, but excludes selected port types from the count.

 Globally Exclude OIDs